Gifts ‘N Things - Lil' Shoppers Shoppe!

 While many of her classmates drew simple round circles, added ears, mouth, nose, and eyes, and quickly signed their names, Annabelle Schultz took her time.
 The 5-year-old carefully shaped her mouth like a bright red heart, added spidery black eyelashes, long brown hair slightly flipped at the ends, and earrings, all with a background of spring flowers.
 Nearby, Atash Massiri drew himself as a vampire—that year's Halloween costume.

 Down the hall, kindergarten teacher Stephanie Pappas laid out large pieces of paper on several tables and had students rotate to each, filling in details of their neighborhoods with crayons.
-"This is a real group effort," she explained as the children put in a sun, flowers, rainbows, stores, dogs, even artist Christo's saffron gates that hung in nearby Central Park.
+“This is a real group effort,” she explained as the children put in a sun, flowers, rainbows, stores, dogs, even artist Christo’s saffron gates that were hanging in nearby Central Park.

 The project reflected this year's study of the senses and the role of the children in their communities, she explained.
 "It led us to talk about many things, including how each of us gets to school, the sounds we hear, the weather, and what we see all around us."
 Each child also hid himself in the pictures, in the manner of Where's Waldo?

 The payoff, Pappas said, comes when the children see their work framed.
-"They're always amazed.
-They say, 'Wow!
-I made fancy art.' "
+“They’re always amazed.
+They say, ‘Wow!
+I made fancy art.’”

-In the past, some parents have purchased the class projects at the auction and then donated them back to the classroom or to the school for everyone's enjoyment.
-Pappas still has the yellow director's chair her third-graders decorated for the auction two years ago, which parents chipped in to buy.
+In the past, some parents have purchased the class projects at the auction and then donated them back to the classroom or to the school for everyone’s enjoyment.
+Pappas still has the yellow director’s chair her 3rd graders decorated for the auction two years ago, which parents chipped in to buy.

 "The kids love to come back to visit it," she says.
 "They're proud of their contributions."